AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-37225-quick-order-not-working-with-integer-sku.md

 * The patch was designed for Adobe Commerce on cloud infrastructure 2.4.1-p1
 * The patch is also compatible with Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure 2.4.1-2.4.2-p1

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+ >Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

-<u>Prerequisite</u>:
+<ins>Prerequisite</ins>:

  Adobe Commerce with installed B2B module

-<u>Steps to reproduce</u>:
+<ins>Steps to reproduce</ins>:

 1. Enable B2B quick order functionality.
 1. Create 4 simple products with SKUs (Example SKUs: *00100*, *001E002*, *001E02C*, and *7100824*).